Many closed $K$-magnetic geodesics on $\mathbb S^2$: Introduction

+where $H = \frac{1}{2} |p|^2$.
+In the language of symplectic geometry, $X$ is the {\it Hamiltonian vector field} given by the Hamiltonian function $H$.
+Notice also that since $\gamma'$ as observed above has constant speed, then $H(\gamma)$ is constant and then by (\ref{dH}) we have $i_{\gamma'} \Omega = 0$, which by definition means that $\gamma$ is a {\it characteristic} of $\Omega$.

+Now, for any smooth $K$ and every $c > 0$ large enough the existence of a solution to (\ref{P_Arnold}) can be deduced via this symplectic geometric approach by applying the celebrated Viterbo result \cite{V} on the existence of closed characteristics on compact hypersurfaces of contact type.
+It is worth to notice that this result can be generalized to any closed oriented surface $\Sigma$, yielding the existence of a solution for high energies $c$ in every free homotopy class that can be represented by a non-degenerate geodesic \cite[Theorem 2.1 (ii)]{G2}.

+For the case of low energy levels we cite \cite[Theorem 2.1 (i)]{G2} and \cite{Sl}, where the author proves the existence of contractible periodic solutions for almost all sufficiently small energy levels and for arbitrary smooth magnetic fields.

+The existence of at least two distinct\footnote{ {We agree that the curves $\gamma_1(t), \gamma_2(t)$ are distinct if $\gamma_1\neq \gamma_2\circ g$, for any diffeomorphism $g$.}} solutions to (\ref{P_Arnold}) in the case of the round two-sphere follows, always for $c > 0$ large enough, from a general result of Bottkoll \cite{Bo} (see also \cite{AbbBe}) about the number of periodic orbits of the flow of a Hamiltonian vector field which is close to a flow generating a free circle action (in our case, the geodesic flow on the round two-sphere), which implies that such periodic orbits are at least as many as one plus the cup-length of $\Sf^2$, i.e. two.

-As far as we know, all the available results for (\ref{P_Arnold}) require that $K$ has constant sign.
-For example, in \cite[Theorem 2.1 (i) and Theorem 2.7]{G2}, the assumption $K>0$ guarantees that $\Omega({p}):= K({p}) d\sigma_p$ (where $d \sigma_p$ is the area form on $\S^2$) is a symplectic form on $\S^2$; it also gives the existence of closed characteristics of the twisted magnetic form $p^*\Omega + c d\lambda$ on the cotangent bundle $T^*\S^2$, being $p:T^*\S^2\to\S^2$ the projection and $d \lambda$ the canonical symplectic form.
-In \cite{RS} and \cite{S0}, some crucial {\em a-priori} bounds on the length of simple and closed $K$-magnetic geodesics need the assumption $K>0$ as well.
+For other available results for (\ref{P_Arnold}) showing the existence of at least two distinct solutions for arbitrary metrics on $\Sf^2$ let us mention \cite[Theorem 2.1 (i) and Theorem 2.7]{G2}, \cite{S0}, \cite{RS}.
+Notice that all these results require that $K$ has constant sign: indeed, in \cite{G2} the assumption $K>0$ guarantees that $\Omega= K d\sigma$ is a symplectic form on $\Sf^2$; in \cite{S0}, \cite{RS} an index-based topological argument is used to prove the existence of two distinct solutions for any $c>0$, and the assumption $K>0$ is needed to prove some crucial {\em a-priori} bound on the length of simple and closed $K$-magnetic geodesics.
+Schneider's multiplicity result is indeed sharp, that is, Problem (\ref{P_Arnold}) might have exactly two distinct solutions, see \cite[Theorem 1.3]{S0}.